Senior Lecturer in Banking and Business Economics

 - Entrepreneurial finance

-He is currently serving as President of Chinese Economic Association (UK/Europe) and a Joint Editor of Journal of Chinese Economic and Business Studies and Associate Editor of European Journal of Finance.
-He also acted as a Guest Editor of European Journal of Finance, British Accounting Review, Journal of International Financial Markets, Institutions & Money, Economic Modelling, China Economic Review, Finance Research Letters, Emerging Market Finance and Trade and Journal of Organizational and End User Computing.
+He is currently serving as a Joint Editor of the Journal of Chinese Economic and Business Studies and Associate Editor of the European Journal of Finance.
+He also acted as a Guest Editor of the European Journal of Finance, British Accounting Review, Journal of International Financial Markets, Institutions & Money, Economic Modelling, China Economic Review, Finance Research Letters, Emerging Market Finance and Trade, Journal of Organizational and End User Computing etc. He served as 33rd President of the Chinese Economic Association (UK/Europe).
+He also received an award for Excellence in Doctoral Supervision and other teaching awards in past years.

-His research interests lie in banking and financial institutions, corporate finance and governance, ESG investing, climate risk and green finance, credit risk assessment, Fintech, household finance, equity valuation and efficiency and productive analysis
+His research interests lie in corporate finance and governance, credit risk assessment, AI/ML applications in Finance, climate risk and green finance, banking and financial institutions, Fintech, textual analysis, and equity valuation.

 Yizhe welcomes PhD applications from suitably qualified students to undertake the above-mentioned research areas.